-Each year Cascade develops а minimum 20-year forecast of customers, therm sales, and peak requirements for use in short-term (annual budgeting) and long-term (distribution and integrated resource planning) planning processes.
+Each year Cascade develops minimum 20-year forecast of customers, therm sales, and peak requirements for use in short-term (annual budgeting) and long-term (distribution and integrated resource planning) planning processes.
 Cascade is extending its forecast out to 2050 in order to better align with carbon compliance goals.
 Sources of this forecast include historic data, market intelligence (i.e., building code changes), and regional economic data from Woods & Poole.
-This forecast is a robust portfolio of estimates created by expanding single best-estimate а forecast. which includes various potential economic, demographic, and marketplace eventualities, into scenarios such as a reference case, low, and high arowth.
-The scenarios are used for distribution system enhancement planning and as inputs in optimization models to determine the reasonable least cost, least risk mix of supply and energy efficiency resources, revenue
+This forecast is a robust portfolio of estimates created expanding single best-estimate а forecast, which includes various potential economic, demographic, and marketplace eventualities, into scenarios such as a reference case, low, and high arowth.
+The scenarios are used for distribution system enhancement planning and as inputs in optimization models to determine the reasonable least cost, least risk mix of supply and energy efficiency resources, revenue budgeting, and load forecasts associated with the purchased gas cost process.

-- Cascade extended its forecast analyses of demand areas, HDDs, and wind from 20 years to 26 years to better align with emissions modeling. - Peak day is analyzed stochastically using 10,000 Monte Carlo simulated draws for each weather zone. - Cascade adjusted the price regressor to a retail rate regressor in the customer and use per customer forecasts. - The Company utilizes dynamic regression modeling techniques for customer and annual demand forecasts. - Cascade's reference case forecast assumes flat customer counts. - High and low scenarios are included and alternative forecasting assumptions were considered. - Uncertainties in the future, such as economic and long-term weather conditions, as well as future legislation, may cause differences from the Company's forecast.
+- Cascade extended its forecast analyses of demand areas, HDDs, and wind from 20 years to 28 years to better align with emissions modeling. - Peak day is analyzed stochastically using 10,000 Monte Carlo simulated draws for each weather zone. - Cascade added a price regressor to the Use-Per-Customer forecast. - The Company utilizes dynamic regression modeling techniques for customer and annual demand forecasts. - High and low scenarios are included and alternative forecasting assumptions were considered. - Cascade expects system load growth to average 1.10% per year over the 28year planning horizon. - For methodological changes from previous IRPs, please refer to the "Methodological Changes..." section of this chapter. - Uncertainties in the future, such as economic and long-term weather conditions, as well as future legislation, may cause differences from the Company's forecast.